Numbing Creams

 - Cover the area with airtight dressing - do not remove.
 The seal needs to be airtight.
 If air gets to the cream, it breaks down the components & is less effective.
 It will be removed as required during your electrolysis session.

 - You'll want this on for at least 30 min before a procedure.
-I generally recommend longer - apply it 3 times before your session, starting 2.5 hours before.
-An hour after your first application, pull back the plastic wrap & apply another thick layer.
-1/2 hour before your appointment, repeat.
+I generally recommend longer, an hour.
+So, 1 hour before you appointment apply the first thick layer of cream.
+Then, 30 minutes after your first application, pull back the plastic wrap & apply another thick layer.
 Do not remove the plastic wrap - let me take care of that as I work.

 Example (see below): I would hang Glad Press'n Seal on my bathroom door, sticky side down, and then apply the tape all around the edges.